neoforge-dev/starter/memory-bank/active-context.md

 2. Implement proper event handling
 3. Simulate shadow DOM for component testing
 4. Focus on testing component logic rather than DOM interactions
-5. Use getters and setters to properly update component state
+5. Use getters and setters for property reactivity
+6. Simulate DOM elements for more realistic testing
-6. Simulate animations and transitions with setTimeout
+7. Simulate animations with setTimeout
+8. For service tests, create standalone mocks that replicate the service's API

 ### Improved Web Component Testing